Tips and Techniques

 - Previously cooked and frozen shrimp is also improved by vacuum tumbling.
 Be sure to thaw it first.

 - Shrimp and scallops are bottom feeders, and the liquid solution left after vacuum tumbling them helps us realize how “dirty” they may be.
-Both sometimes benefit from a quick, two-step process using one of our recommended marinades (unflavored, or many delicious flavors as available here.
-Vacuum tumble with one of our recommended marinades for 2-3 minutes, then drain and tumble again, using ice cubes in the water, with or without seasoning, for another 2-3 minutes.
+Both sometimes benefit from a quick, two-step process.
+Vacuum tumble for 2-3 minutes, then drain and tumble again, using ice cubes in the water, for another 2-3 minutes.
 This crisps up the tissue.
 Drain and pat dry, pressing down gently to squeeze out excess moisture.

 Special tips for Produce

 - Fruits and vegetables can benefit from vacuum tumbling, especially when choosing the option to achieve the unique health benefits of reduced bacteria and pesticide residues and increased refrigerator shelf-life.
-Click here for more information.
+Fruits and vegetables can benefit

 - It is important to pack delicate produce, such as berries, tightly in the vacuum tumbling drum to prevent bruising.